ranchengcn/ranchengcn.github.io/_news/announcement_5.md

 ---

-I am deeply honored to share that I have been named a **Highly Cited Researcher for 2025** by Clarivate.
+I am honored to share that I have been named a **Highly Cited Researcher for 2025** by Clarivate.

 This recognition is for my work in the field of **Computer Science**, and it marks the third consecutive year I have received this distinction (2023, 2024, 2025).